About Project

 In 2019, the Mississippi Legislature passed legislation which allows UMMC to proceed with exhumation and relocation of the remains on the UMMC campus.
 The 2021 the Legislature allocated $3.7 million in funding to go toward exhuming the remains of those interred in the cemetery.

-Applications for the 2024 Field School have closed.
-For other opportunities, please visit our partner organization Center for Field Sciences
+Applications for the 2025 Field School are now open.
+For other opportunities, please visit our partner organization Center for Field Sciences.

 Archaeological Crew